oVirt/ovirt-site/source/uncategorized/quantum-ipam-integration.html.md

 It is noteworthy that the DHCP Agent doesn't discriminate networks/subnets/ports - it will serve all of them which are defined in the Quantum Service that it is communicating with.

-Bottom line: One or more Quantum DHCOP Agents can run simultaneously for each network, serving the addresses defined in Quantum Service.
+**Bottom line:** One or more Quantum DHCP Agents can run simultaneously for each network, serving the addresses defined in Quantum Service.

 ### Integrating with oVirt